Our Patient Relations Associates work with you to ensure a smooth experience for all of your financial and insurance needs.

 If you do not have dental insurance, we offer a 5% discount if payment is made with cash or check at the time of service.
 We also provide financing through Wells Fargo which is a great option to receive interest free payment options on larger amounts.

 Commonly Asked Insurance Questions

 Q. What should I bring to my first visit?

 A. For your first appointment, we request that you arrive fifteen minutes early to complete necessary paperwork.
-If you’ve already filled out the New Patient Form, which can be found here, we recommend arriving just five minutes prior to your appointment.
+If you’ve already filled out our online forms, we recommend arriving just five minutes prior to your appointment.

 Please bring up-to-date dental and medical insurance cards, as we will make copies of both to have on file for future reference.
 Although we try our best to provide accurate out-of-pocket cost estimations, we advise you read through your insurance policy on your own so that you understand what services will and will not be covered.
 If you have any questions, we recommend you call your insurance company prior to the appointment, or arrive twenty minutes early to review your insurance policy with us.

 Your first appointment is scheduled with a hygienist, but includes a comprehensive examination by a dentist.
 The appointment will take roughly seventy minutes.

 Q. What do I do if my dental insurance changes?

 A. Even a minor change can interfere with insurance claim processing.
 For example, your employer may have changed the plans offered (something they should inform you of), or the insurance company itself may have made an update to your current plan.

 If there is an update to your dental insurance, we ask that you notify us immediately, as even small changes can impact your out-of-pocket expenses.
 Even changes to the plan’s group number or your subscriber ID number can cause issues – in this case, your claim could be denied for incorrect information.